rguske/blog/content/posts/a-closer-look-at-vmwares-project-nautilus.md

 sessions should be nested with care, unset $TMUX to force
 ```

-As you can see on my previous terminal output, the command will download the necessary binaries for `kind` and `kubectl` as well as a `crx.vmdk` which will be used by the CRX VM.
+As you can see on the previous terminal output, the command will download the necessary binaries for `kind` and `kubectl` as well as a `crx.vmdk` which will be used by the CRX VM.

 {{< admonition type=quote title="VMware Documentation" open=true >}}
 So in the Terminal window, the three binaries under user home `~/.vctl/bin` folder will take precedence over other existing versions of `kubectl/kind/docker` binaries that were installed before.
 {{< /admonition >}}

 Aha!
-This means that in case I already had e.g. `kubectl` installed on my system, the execution of `vctl kind` will affect my current running terminal by changing the `$PATH` for the according binaries.
-Let me validate this by leveraging `which` (the which utility takes a list of command names and searches the `$PATH` for each executable file) again:
+This means that in case I already had e.g. `kubectl` installed on my system, the execution of `vctl kind` will affect my current running terminal by adjusting the `$PATH` for the according binaries.
+Let me validate this by leveraging `which`(*) again:

+**The which utility takes a list of command names and searches the `$PATH` for each executable file.*

 ```
 which kubectl